z1skgr/OpenMP-pthreads-parallelComputing/README.md

 ## Prerequisites
 * Input `.txt` files for test.
 D_SIZE number of pairs of sequences of characters, with each sequence being on a separate line or extending to more lines for ease of reading.
+Read input file and reserve D,Q variables with variables from command line.
+For more info, see [How to run](#how-to-run).

 `dataset.txt`
 ```